Is your website falling short? Are you struggling to convert visitors into customers? It might be time for a high-performing landing page.

 Your domain name is your website’s address.
 Ensure it’s easy to remember, relevant, and spell.Â

 This is where you combine words and pictures.
 Your content should be interesting, helpful, and what your customers want.
-The design should be clean, look good, and be easy to use.Â
+The web design should be clean, look good, and be easy to use.Â

 Once your landing page is ready, you’ll need to connect it to your email marketing software, analytics tools, and other things you use.Â